 A Saigon street food tour is no doubt exciting and satisfying.
 However, today, we are not going to talk about which tour you should join, which food you should order or where you will like to head to, but list down a bunch of dishes that cost you less than 1 US dollar.
-This should be a useful handbook if your Vietnam street food tour in Saigon seems to be never enough.
+This should be a useful handbook if your Vietnam street food tour in Ho Chi Minh City seems to be never enough.

 Spring rolls (summer rolls) – Gỏi cuốn